Home Majors Real Estate

-Real Estate Degree
+Real Estate

 Students study property valuation, real estate finance, investment analysis, property law, and the commercial and residential real estate markets.
 Graduates typically pursue careers as real estate analysts, commercial brokers, property managers, real estate investment trust (REIT) analysts, and real estate finance professionals.
 Real estate offers high earning potential, particularly in commercial brokerage and real estate investment.

-What Real Estate Graduates Do
+What Real Estate graduates do

 Your career in real estate will be built on relationships and complex problem-solving.
 As a new real estate agent, your days will be spent guiding clients through properties, drafting and negotiating offers, and managing the intricate details of a transaction from contract to closing.
 Alternatively, you might start as a property manager, where you're the go-to person for everything from collecting rent and managing budgets to coordinating emergency repairs for a leaky roof or a broken furnace.